stfc/goldilocks_kpoints/README.md

 Usually, models are trained for 300 epochs with early stopping monitoring the loss on the validation dataset.
 SWA can be turned on.

 ### Baseline
+As the baseline, we use a dummy model predicting k_dist=const, which is determined from the training dataset to minimize the number of compounds for which k_dist is larger than the true one (minimize underconverged calculations) and simultaneously minimize MAE on the training dataset (so that it allows for minimizing the compute time).

+In high-throughput calculations, usually fixed k-dist is usually used for all compounds, which is fixed at a  relatively low value to guarantee convergence.
+Here we suggest using ML to predict kdist, which is closer to the real one, also minimizes the number of underconverged calculations, and through this saves compute.

 ### Definition of convergence and dataset generation.
 The definition of convergence and dataset generation was provided by Yunwen Yin.